canonical/opensearch-operator/documentation/tutorials/6-user-management.md

 - `"app-admin"` is the key used for requesting a certificate with a CSR for the admin user and cluster administration related operations.
   - Must only be set on the leader unit.
-- `"unit-transport"` is the key used for requesting a certificate with a CSR for the transport layer (node to node communication).
+- `"unit-transport"` is the key used for requesting, for the target unit, a certificate with a CSR for the transport layer (node to node communication).
-- `"unit-http"` is the key used for requesting a certificate with a CSR for the admin user and cluster administration related operations.
+- `"unit-http"` is the key used for requesting, for the target unit, a certificate with a CSR for the admin user and cluster administration related operations.

 To change a private key to a random value, run the following command, setting `category` equal to your preferred type of private key: